superfly/docs/rails/cookbooks/index.html.md

 While this tutorial is anchored by focusing on deploying Ruby on Rails on fly.io, the concepts apply to other frameworks and other cloud providers.

+While you are welcome to explore these cookbooks in any order, if the concept of multi-stage docker builds is new to you starting with the first cookbook will make understading the rest easier.

+If you are comfortable skpping the first cookbook, all cookbooks start with an empty directory and a seed `Dockerfile`.
+Run `fly launch` to create an application, and then proceed from there, running `fly deploy` after you make changes.
+The recipies the follow contain fragments that can be added to multiple cookbooks.

 For best results, you are encouraged to try out each step.
 To do so, you will need to [Log in to Fly](https://fly.io/docs/getting-started/log-in-to-fly/).
 Nothing you do in this tutorial will exceed the [Free Allowances](https://fly.io/docs/about/pricing/#free-allowances) provided.

-While you are welcome to explore these cookbooks in any order, if the concept of multi-stage docker builds is new to you starting with the first cookbook will make understading the rest easier.

-If you are comfortable skpping the first cookbook, all cookbooks start with an empty directory and a seed `Dockerfile`.
-Run `fly launch` to create an application, and then proceed from there, running `fly deploy` after you make changes.

 These cookbooks can be more than mere educational materials.
 Using throwaway applications is often better than experimenting in production when you want to make configuration changes.
 Starting a minimal application, using `flyctl ssh console` to shell into that machine and